TeddiO/IncidentProne/readme.md

 # IncidentProne
-A small ISMS / ITIL style system designed for explicitly tracking and handling incidents.
+A small ISMS / ITIL style system designed for explicitly tracking and handling incidents (PoC for a Hackathon).

 While we have Jira, it's very easy for incidents to get lost in there alongside that not everyone has a Jira account!
 IncidentProne is a proof of concept system that would allow anyone with the appropriate access (which is currently missing 😂) to log in and report / view / resolve incidents.
 Additionally if we did want this data replicated to a system like Jira, this is easily implemented and tickets could be raised based on priority.